alainamstutz/JAKi-IPDMA/ACTT2.md

 # Serology
 ```
 Clarifications and discussion points BASELINE data:
-1) Missing baseline characteristics:
+1) Re-consider Country (here: Region!):
 - Country: Only region available.
 "There were 67 trial sites in 8 countries: the United States (55 sites), Singapore (4), South Korea (2), Mexico (2), Japan (1), Spain (1), the United Kingdom (1), and Denmark (1)."
-- ICU at enrolment
-- CRP
-- Viremia
-- Variant
-- Serology
-- Co-medication at baseline
-- Vaccination ???
-2) Re-consider Country (here: Region).
-3) In the absence of a written policy, other experimental treatment and off-label use of marketed medications intended as specific treatment for Covid-19 were prohibited.
+2) In the absence of a written policy, other experimental treatment and off-label use of marketed medications intended as specific treatment for Covid-19 were prohibited.
 This included glucocorticoids, which were permitted only for standard indications such as adrenal insufficiency, asthma exacerbation, laryngeal edema, septic shock, and acute respiratory distress syndrome.
-4) Comorbidity data: See missingness pattern (screenshot).
+3) Comorbidity data: See missingness pattern (screenshot).
 And inconsistency with comorb_cat (where NA of immunosuppressed is ignored, see screenshot).
 Unused: CKDFL, COAGFL. "immunosupp" are all cancer patients.

 # Endpoints